fallen-icarus/cardano-swaps/GettingStarted.md

   --asked-asset-token-name <asked_token_name> \
   --out-file swap.plutus
 ```
-To see all possible options, execute `cardano-swaps swap-script create-script --help`.
+To see all possible options, execute `cardano-swaps swaps --help`.
 The `offered-asset-is-ada` and `asked-asset-is-ada` options are there to make swapping ADA easier.

 ### Create the swap address with staking capabilities (using a staking pubkey)
 ``` Bash